-- 81. One of the key challenges in applying a threshold condition is determining the right threshold.
+- 80. A number of countries such as the United Kingdom, Ireland and Canada impose a threshold requirement or precondition for the application of the regime.
+A threshold can be used to filter out irrelevant disclosures and may, subject to the concerns highlighted in paragraph 82 below, reduce some of the compliance and administration burden of the regime by targeting only tax motivated transactions that are likely to pose the greatest tax policy and revenue risks.
+There are different views on the merits of the single-step versus the multi-step or threshold approach.
+Those who favour the former approach note that a similar effect to the multi-step approach can be achieved under a single step approach through using filters and narrower or more targeted hallmarks so that the two approaches may not be inherently different. - One of the key challenges in applying a threshold condition is determining the right threshold.
 The most common threshold requirement is a main benefit test.
 Under such a threshold the arrangement must satisfy the condition that the tax advantage is, or might be expected to be the main benefit or one of the main benefits of entering into the arrangement.
 Such a test compares the value of the expected tax advantage with any other benefits likely to be obtained from the transaction and has the advantage of requiring an objective assessment of the tax benefits.
-A number of countries consider this to be effective at filtering out all but the most relevant schemes. - 82.
-However, the main benefit test sets a relatively high threshold for disclosure and the experience of at least one country suggests that it can be used inappropriately as a justification for not disclosing tax avoidance schemes that would be of interest to a tax administration.
-Such a precondition may also make enforcement of the disclosure obligations more complex and create uncertain outcomes for taxpayers.
+A number of countries consider this to be effective at filtering out all but the most relevant schemes. - However, the main benefit test sets a relatively high threshold for disclosure and the experience of at least one country suggests that it can be used inappropriately as a justification for not disclosing tax avoidance schemes that would be of interest to a tax administration.
+Such a pre-condition may also make enforcement of the disclosure obligations more complex and create uncertain outcomes for taxpayers.